Winchester is a men’s prison and young offender institution (YOI) in the centre of Winchester, Hampshire.

 Around 690 men live at Winchester.
 The rooms in the main wings are mostly shared.
 The rooms in the Westhill unit are all single.

-A gym provides residents with recreational activities.
+A gym provides prisoners with recreational activities.

 Education and work

-Residents have access to education provided by Milton Keynes College.
+Prisoners have access to education provided by Milton Keynes College.

 Release on temporary licence (ROTL) may be offered in certain circumstances.